-We know that there is increased risk of serious complications for those who are over the age of 65, have underlying medical conditions or who have a compromised immune system.
-Anyone who is currently undergoing treatment for breast cancer, and even those who have completed treatments in recent years, are considered part of this high-risk population.
+We know that there is increased risk of serious complications for those who are over the age of 70, have underlying medical conditions or who have a compromised immune system.
+Anyone currently undergoing treatment for breast cancer is considered part of this high-risk population.
 Our hope is that communities can come together, by staying apart, to help protect the most vulnerable.

 Should you have specific questions about your treatments and scheduled appointments, contact your cancer centre or health care team directly and they can provide you with specific information regarding the measures that are being taken at that centre.

 COVID-19 Related Resources